 I can answer most questions related to the identification of "mystery bugs" in NORTH AMERICA, including spiders.
+Attach images if possible.
 No "what bit me?", "what do I feed this bug in captivity?", or science fair project questions please.
-Preferably, no technical questions about insect physiology or taxonomy.
+No technical questions about insect physiology.

 Principal author, Kaufman Field Guide to Insects of North America.
 Professional entomologist employed previously at University of Massachusetts, Chase Studio, Inc., and Cincinnati Zoo; contract work for West Virginia Department of Natural Resources, Smithsonian Institution, and Portland (Oregon) State University.